 You must keep in touch with your office, your parent company.
 You have experience in the field, it has the financial power.

 This requires you to empower your staff and organize career development plans.
-It can also be beneficial to provide training, and develop intercultural management.
-Ensure mutual evaluation and propose a coherent plan compensation.
+It can also be beneficial to provide training and develop intercultural management.
+Ensure mutual evaluation and propose a coherent plan of compensation.

 Analyze the market and salary surveys, define the elements of salary, and set up “packages”.